Life is expensive, but just how expensive is it?

 Annual Cost in 2020: $16860

-The average cost of housing soared by nearly $10,000 in the past two years, especially for those who want to buy.
+The average cost of housing soared by over $10,000 in the first half of the 2020s, especially for those who want to buy.
 For renters, it only rose by a few hundred dollars.

 Save Money on Housing